What You Should Know When Adopting an FIV Positive Cat

 How else can I help protect an FIV-positive cat?

-Nutrition is important for all cats, FIV positive or not, along with limiting as best as you can their exposure to potential pathogens, which can extend an already long life.
+Nutrition is important for all cats, FIV positive or not, along with limiting as best as you can their exposure to potential pathogens.
+These measures are important and can extend an already long life.
 While the VBSPCA promotes indoor living for cats, it is especially necessary for FIV positive cats to be kept indoors, where their immune system will be less exposed.
 An examination at the vet twice a year is very important, and they will require blood and urine tests to monitor their immune system.
 Any infection should be treated immediately.

 Written by VBSPCA Assistant Medical Director Dr. Tanya Patterson, DVM